-She began teaching yoga in 2011 after 10 years of practice and began spreading the namaste to a multitude of studios all over the metro.
-She will tell you that her fears did not disappear once she received her certification.
-For several years she battled against stage fright and impostor syndrome.
-For years she started classes feeling terror and ended them feeling elation and purpose, continually being reassured she was on the right path.
+I began teaching yoga in 2011 after 10 years of practice and began spreading the namaste to a multitude of studios all over the metro.
+I'll be honest and tell you that my fears did not disappear once I received my certification.
+For several years I battled against stage fright and impostor syndrome.
+For years I started classes feeling terror and ended them feeling elation and purpose, continually being reassured I was on the right path.
 And yes, eventually the fear faded away.

-In her time as a yoga teacher she has taught over 4,000 group and private sessions across five countries.
-She has garnered several other yoga certifications and has had the pleasure of teaching to most all populations and experience levels.
+In my time as a yoga teacher I has taught over 4,000 group and private sessions across five countries.
+I've garnered several other yoga certifications and have had the pleasure of teaching to most all populations and experience levels.

-She has worked in studio management and through that began to delve into training new yoga teachers.
-In 2016 she helped develop and lead the first 200 hour curriculum at Yoga Patch in Kansas City.
-She currently manages the program and co-leads alongside YP owner, Maria Murphy.
-She calls Yoga Patch her soul studio and teaches the vast majority of her teaching schedule to the community-at-large there.
-Over the years of leading classes and developing relationships with her students, she began encountering questions that fell outside the scope of a yoga teacher.
-These questions-and her lack of answers-lead her to explore other ways in which she could expand her reach and help her community further.
-She dove into life coaching and completed trainings in two different approaches on the modality.
-She began coaching clients in May of 2018.
-She continued her studies and in 2019 received her associates degree in fitness and nutrition coaching, a holistic nutritionist certification from AFPA and the designation of behavior change specialist from NASM-a very busy few years!
-Forever learning and growing, she has begun to work toward her Yoga Alliance 500 hour training, to be completed in 2020.
+Over the years of leading classes and developing relationships with my students, I began encountering questions that fell outside the scope of a yoga teacher.
+These questions-and my lack of answers-lead me to explore other ways in which I could expand my reach and help my community further.
+I dove into life coaching and completed trainings in two different approaches on the modality.
+I began coaching clients in May of 2018.
+I then continued my studies and in 2019 received my associates degree in fitness and nutrition coaching, a holistic nutritionist certification from AFPA and the designation of behavior change specialist from NASM-a very busy few years!
+Forever learning and growing, I have begun to work toward my Yoga Alliance 500 hour training, to be completed in 2020.

-Rachel believes yoga has been the most transformative force in her life.
-Allowing her the guidance, opportunities and tools to craft a life full of passion and the drive to help others do the same.
-Rachel hopes her story and her coaching can help others in their pursuit to uncover their goals and to encourage them to follow the things that pull at their soul, even when it's scary.
+I believe yoga has been the most transformative force in my life.
+It has allowed me the guidance, opportunities and tools to craft a life full of passion and the drive to help others do the same.
+I truly hope my story and my coaching can help others in their pursuit to uncover their goals and to encourage them to follow the things that pull at their soul, even when it's scary.